Construction of Kuranishi structures on the moduli spaces of pseudo holomorphic disks: II: Uniqueness of the Kuranishi structure up to pseudo isotopy

-If $P = [1,2]$ and $\mathcal J$ is collared, we may choose the pseudo isotopy to be collared. \end{prop} \begin{proof} The proof is mostly the same as that of Theorem \ref{thm43}.
+If $P = [1,2]$ and $\mathcal J$ is collared, we may choose the pseudo-isotopy to be collared. \end{prop} \begin{proof} The proof is mostly the same as that of Theorem \ref{thm43}.
 Recalling Situations \ref{situ69} and \ref{situ69rev} together with Lemma \ref{lem710}, let $\frak T_1,\dots, \frak T_n, \frak S_1,\dots, \frak S_n$ be sequences of marked decorated rooted ribbon trees such that

 and